offbynull/learn/Bioinformatics/input/input.md

    What purpose does this actually serve?
 Mimicking 1 long read-pair as n shorter read-pairs isn't equivalent to actually having sequenced those n shorter read-pairs.
 For example, what if the longer read-pair being broken up has an error?
 That error replicates when breaking into n shorter read-pairs, which gives a false sense of having good coverage_SEQ and makes it seems as if it wasn't an error.
    ```

  * `{bm} contig/(contig)s?\b/i/true/true` - A long continuous piece of DNA.
-Derived by searching a de Bruijn graph for paths that are the longest possible stretches of nodes with 1 indegree and 1 outdegree.
+Derived by searching a directed graph for paths that are the longest possible stretches of nodes with 1 indegree and 1 outdegree.
 That is, a path must either ...

    * be a cycle where each node has an indegree and outdegree of 1.
    * start and end at a node that doesn't have an indegree and outdegree of 1.